madisonfisher/pandas-challenge_MBF/README.md

 The following information is contained in the Heroes of Pymoil jupyter notebook.
 The information was determined from the file purchase_data.csv that is contained in the resources directory.

+Observable trends from the data are listed out in the analysis.md file.

 ## Player Count
 - The total number of unique players captured in the purchasing data file.